rikenshah/rikenshah.github.io/_posts/articles/2017-01-16-getting-started-with-kaggle.md

 print(scores.mean())
 ```

-Also we can generate some new features.
+Also, we can generate some new features.

 ```python
 # Generating a familysize column